traefik/traefik/docs/content/operations/api.md

 --api=true
 ```

-And then you will able to reference it like this.
+And then you will be able to reference it like this:

 ```yaml tab="Docker"
   - "traefik.http.routers.api.rule=PathPrefix(`/api`) || PathPrefix(`/dashboard`)"